cloudmesh-community/fa19-516-158/project/cm-pi-burn report.md

 ## Bash Script of Master Node

+All of the folowing needs to be edited on ~/.bashrc file

 ```
 # To get hostname of other pis in the network
 function otherpis {